xcube-dev/xcube/docs/source/storeconv.md

 This section explains various identifiers used by the xcube data store framework and defines their format.

-Within the DataStore framework, identifiers are used to denote data sources, data stores, and data accessors.
+In the DataStore framework, identifiers are used to denote data sources, data stores, and data accessors.
 Data store, data opener, and data writer identifiers are used to register the component as an extension in a package's plugin.py.
 Identifiers MUST be unambiguous within the scope of the data store.
 They SHOULD be unambiguous across the entirety of data stores.